Thailand’s Senate overwhelmingly approves a landmark bill to legalize same-sex marriages

-THAILAND'S Senate voted overwhelmingly on Tuesday, June 18, 2024, to approve a bill that would legalize same-sex marriage, clearing the last legislative hurdle for the country to become the first in Southeast Asia to enact such a law.
+BANGKOK — Thailand’s Senate voted overwhelmingly on Tuesday to approve a bill that would legalize same-sex marriage, clearing the last legislative hurdle for the country to become the first in Southeast Asia to enact such a law.

 Thailand has a reputation for acceptance and inclusivity but has struggled for decades to pass a marriage equality law.
 Thai society largely holds conservative values, and members of the LGBTQ+ community say they face discrimination in everyday life.